-Company A has just gained a new contract they will start in 12 months time.
+Company A has just gained a new contract they starting in 12 months' time.
 It’s a massive contract for them and will need a huge influx of staff, around 100 people.
 They have a training requirement on their hands as they don’t have the resource to carry this out internally.

-The main requirement is to ensure all their new staff can use the Office 365 & SharePoint platform, so all the work is properly stored and the processes get followed.
-So they go searching for a training company to help.
+The main requirement is to ensure all their new staff can use the Office 365 & SharePoint platform, so all the work is properly stored, and the processes get followed.
+Consequently, they go searching for a training company to help.

-What do you expect they search in Google:
+What would you expect they search on Google:

 B. “Office 365 & SharePoint Training Company”?

-My guess would be B, but even if they entered A and got the search results up, which listing would they click on, a generic training company or a specific Office 365 & SharePoint training company?
+My guess would be B. However, even if they entered option A and got the search results up, which listing would they click on, a generic training company or a specific Office 365 & SharePoint training company?

 The Positioning Statement puts you in your place!